liangleiliu-lab/casa0018dl4sn/README.md

 Before you start, ensure you have the following:

-- An Arduino board with microphone support, such as Arduino Nano 33 BLE Sense.
+- An Arduino board with microphone support, such as **Arduino Nano 33 BLE Sense**.
 - Arduino IDE installed on your computer.
 - An active account on Edge Impulse with a project configured for audio processing.